husonlab/splitstree6/doc/user-manual.md

 #### Reroot Or Reorder Trees

-The "Reroot Or Reorder Trees" algorithm takes a Trees block as input and produces a Trees block as output.
+The *Reroot Or Reorder Trees* algorithm takes a Trees block as input and produces a Trees block as output.
 It reroot, or change the order of children, on all trees.
 The algorithm has the following options:

 `RootBy = {Off | MidPoint | OutGroup}` - determine how to reroot

 `RearrangeBy = {Off | RotateChildren | RotateSubTrees | ReverseChildren | ReverseSubTrees}` -
 determine how to rearrange

 `Reorder = {Off | ByTaxa | Lexicographically | ReverseOrder | LadderizedUp | LadderizedDown | LadderizedRandom | Stabilize}` -
-determine how to reorder `Rescale =  <Boolean>` - rescale each tree to total length of 100
+determine how to reorder

+`Rescale =  <Boolean>` - rescale each tree to total length of 100

 #### Show Trees

-The "Show Trees" algorithm takes a Trees block as input and produces a View block as output.
+The *Show Trees* algorithm takes a Trees block as input and produces a View block as output.
 It provides several types of interactive visualizations of trees.
 The algorithm has the following options: